Is a Correction Looming Ahead for Duke Energy Corporation (DUK)

 UBS gave a rating of “Neutral” to DUK, setting the target price at $112 in the report published on June 30th of the current year.

-Volatility was left at 1.80%, however, over the last 30 days, the volatility rate increased by 1.85%, as shares surge +8.98% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading -0.33% lower at present.
+Volatility was left at 1.57%, however, over the last 30 days, the volatility rate increased by 1.64%, as shares surge +8.01% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading +8.15% upper at present.

 Insider Trading